 How are psychotherapy notes treated differently than other medical records?

-A. Mental Health Professionals should be especially familiar with explicit HIPAA provisions that are unique to psychotherapy notes.
+A. provisions that are unique to psychotherapy notes.
 The regulations define these specifically as notes recorded in any medium by a health care provider who is a mental health professional documenting or analyzing the contents of conversation during a private counseling session or a group, joint, or family counseling session, and that are separated from the rest of the individual's medical record.

-B. HIPAA broadly defines PHI to include any health information that a covered entity (health care provider and insurer, public health authority, employer, life insurer, academic institution) creates or receives in any medium.
+B. any health information that a covered entity (health care provider and insurer, public health authority, employer, life insurer, academic institution) creates or receives in any medium.

 C. (1) Educate yourself, and promote awareness and education among senior management and the board of directors.
 (2) Develop an organization project team for managing HIPAA compliance.
 (3) Conduct an organizational risk assessment.
 (4) Develop and implement policies and procedures to address identified risks.
 (5) Develop and implement staff education and training.
 (6) Provide continual auditing and monitoring of compliance activities.